Erik Gustaf Boström

-Erik Gustaf Bernhard Boström (11 February 1842 – 21 February 1907) was a Swedish landowner and politician who was a member of the Swedish Parliament (1876–1907) and the longest-serving Prime Minister of Sweden of the 19th century.
-He served twice, first from 1891 to 1900 and then again from 1902 to 1905.
-He was also known as E.G. Boström or E. Gust.
-Boström.
+Erik Gustaf Bernhard Boström (11 February 1842 – 21 February 1907), also known as E. G., was a Swedish conservative statesman and landowner who served as Prime Minister of Sweden from 1891 to 1900 and again from 1902 to 1905.
+A prominent member of the Lantmanna Party, he represented Stockholm in the Riksdag from 1876 until his death in 1907.
+With nearly 13 years in office, Boström is the longest-serving Swedish head of government of the 19th century.

 In 1871, he married Carolina "Lina" Almqvist, with whom he had six daughters and one son.
-Brother of County Governor Filip Boström and nephew of the philosopher Christopher Jacob Boström.
+He was the brother of Filip Boström, governor of Södermanland between 1887 and 1908, and of Ebba Boström, and the nephew of the philosopher Christopher Jacob Boström.

 Boström's governmental policy was marked by its pragmatism.
 Over time, Boström gained a good reputation as being a rallying national icon despite being the first prime minister to have neither an academic education nor experience with upper governmental positions.
 He was also quite popular with King Oscar II.
 Boström's eventual downfall was caused by his refusal to budge on the issue of Norway.